tsitiii/tsitiii/README.md

 ------------------------

-*   🌍  I'm based in Addis
+*   🌍  I'm based in Addis Ababa, Ethiopia
 *   ✉️  You can contact me at [ziontaa9@gmail.com](mailto:ziontaa9@gmail.com)
 *   🧠  I'm learning Laravel
 *   ⚡  I like to engage in volunteering activities and enhance my soft skills by attending workshop and seminars.